crhall-writing/crhall-writing.github.io/_poems/memory.md

 <br>

-For the first time I didn’t feel like a mentor, or a mother, or a friend.
+For the first time I didn’t feel like a mentor, nor a mother, nor a friend.
 I felt like this little girl, staring at something so amazing I couldn’t look away.
 I stared at you so often and felt so much deep within me.
 I felt oceans moving within me; I felt the weight of every experience I’ve ever experienced.
 I felt the wind whipping through my hair and it was the freshest air I’d ever breathed when standing even close to you.
 I knew I had to go, but God, I was scared to never feel that feeling again.